 There are three categories:

-- Teacher who is now using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person
+- Mentors – Teachers or Officials who are implementing the Y-CAP toolkit for school, community or personal projects, showing the personal impact and the impact it has on their students.

-- Individuals who are using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person
+- Individuals who are using the Y-CAP toolkit for school, community or personal projects, showing the impact.

 - Have you started new projects since the original project?